 Amusement Park Injuries

 As with any business that invites the public onto its premises, amusement parks must take all reasonable steps to make sure their park is safe and secure.
 Rides are getting more aggressive and must be inspected more often in order to find trouble before it is too late.
 Parts wear out and will need replacement sooner than calmer rides of the past.
 If a decision is made to save costs by not following a manufacturer’s maintenance requirements, serious injury or death can occur.
-Sadly, we are seeing more news stories about tragedy at a “fun park.”
+In addition to manufacturer guidelines, amusement parks are generally tightly regulated by state and federal laws, and failure to follow the law may be a ground for negligence on the part of the amusement park.
+Despite the regulation and obvious danger, we sadly are seeing more news stories about tragedy at “fun parks.”

 Another great concern at amusement parks is child abduction or assault issues.
+Amusement parks owe a duty to their guests to provide reasonable security.
 In this day and age, we are encountering more instances of child abuction and/or assaults.
-Amusement parks can provide a safer enviroment by adding security cameras, additional employees, and even safety guards to make sure people are safe.
+Amusement parks can provide a safer environment by adding security cameras, additional employees, and even safety guards to make sure people are safe.
 Some parks even hire off-duty regular police officers and place them in high visibility areas to deter bad behavior.
 Also, steps must be taken to avoid patrons from bringing and consuming alcohol or drugs onto their property.
 The idea is to have fun with your family.
 With a few simple steps, parks can make sure that is all that happens.